Being a full-time musician has a lot of great perks.

 If so then it is probably safe to say to stick with your day job.
 But if you feel you are committed to making this life for yourself where you can be rewarded as a musician, and maybe even one day recognized for your talents, then perhaps it is time to think about a career change into music.

-Be ready to live poorly and scrape and save money, look for other sources of sustainable income where you can utilize your music talents (Can you play piano for a church choir?
+Be ready to live poorly and scrape and save money, look for other sources of sustainable income where you can utilize your music talents (Can you play the piano for a church choir?
 Could you lend your flute skills as a pit orchestra member of a show?).
 The possibilities can stretch, so don’t sell yourself short!